VicenteAguileraPerez/PaulinaCore/README.md

 Version v2.0.0
 ---------------------
-It has a bug in the **ConnectionFirebase** when you create the json
+It has a bug in the **ConnectionFirebase** when you create the json and it doesn't have java doc avaliable.

-Version v2.0.1
+Version v2.1.0
 ---------------------
 This version has corrected the errors of version 2.0.0 If you want to implement this library in your project, you need to create a maven proyect in your IDE: